benjaminvdb/DBRD/README.md

 You can download ChromeDriver from the official [download page](http://chromedriver.chromium.org/downloads).

 ### Python
-To install Python dependencies, run:
+To install the Python dependencies, run:

     pip install -r ./requirements.txt